de-So/Motivator-Public/README.md

  + **Feature:**
      + Generate quote anytime
      + Refresh to use this service again and again
-     + The number of quotes reduced by the API owner.
+     + Limited Quotes for Now(The number of quotes reduced by the API owner).
  + **Future update:**
      + I shall restrict the service once daily to enhance each quote's effect on your life.
+     + I shall develop my own API to avoid any disruption in future from third arty, that will make the web app more reliable and independent.

 ### Note for users.
 > I shall keep updating and fixing the tool *once a week*.